-The Graduate School broadly defines diversity to include, but is not limited to: racial/ethnic diversity, first-generation, international, LGBTQIA+, or military-affiliated
+The Graduate School broadly defines diversity.
+This definition includes but is not limited to graduate and professional students who are racially/ethnically diverse, first-generation, international, LGBTQIA+, or are military-affiliated.

 Diverse experiences, backgrounds, viewpoints, and contributions are key elements for the success of any enterprise.
 The Graduate School at The University of North Carolina at Chapel Hill is committed to sustaining a diverse graduate student body and fostering a climate of inclusion and acceptance.
 We aim to contribute to the successful degree completion of each student through targeted academic and professional development programs.